-The program outlined here assumes that the candidate for an advanced degree has a background in chemistry, mathematics, and physics equivalent to that required for the B.S. degree at Colorado School of Mines in Chemical Engineering.
+The program outlined here assumes that the candidate for an advanced degree has a background in chemistry, mathematics, and physics equivalent to that required for the B.S. degree in Chemical Engineering at the Colorado School of Mines.
 Undergraduate course deficiencies must be removed prior to enrollment in graduate coursework.
-The essential undergraduate courses include ChEN 201, ChEN 307, ChEN 308, ChEN 357, ChEN 375, and ChEN 418.
+The essential undergraduate courses include ChEN201, ChEN307, ChEN308, ChEN357, ChEN375, and ChEN418.
 Required Curriculum: